Conversion Disorder, Guillain-Barré Syndrome, or Neurologic Lyme Disease?

 Initial Presentation and Early Dismissal

-A 62-year-old woman presented to the emergency department with weakness in her left hand and both legs, which resulted in two consecutive falls with head trauma.
+A 62-year-old woman presented with weakness in her left hand and both legs, resulting in falls with head trauma.
 Initial testing was normal, and she was discharged.

-The following day her symptoms worsened.
-She returned to the hospital with significant motor impairment—an inability to walk independently—and urinary incontinence.
+The following day, symptoms worsened.
+She returned with inability to walk independently and urinary incontinence.

-Neurologic examination revealed asymmetric tetraparesis, hyporeflexia, doubtful hemihypesthesia, and a left extensor plantar reflex.
+Neurologic examination revealed asymmetric tetraparesis, hyporeflexia, and sensory abnormalities.

 Tetraparesis refers to weakness affecting all four extremities.
 Hemihypesthesia refers to decreased sensation on one side of the body.